BookStackApp/BookStack/dev/docs/portable-zip-file-format.md

 - `images` - [Image](#image) array, optional, images used in this page.
 - `tags` - [Tag](#tag) array, optional, tags assigned to this page.

 To define the page content, either `markdown` or `html` should be provided.
 Ideally these should be limited to the range of markdown and HTML which BookStack supports.
+See the ["HTML & Markdown Content"](#html--markdown-content) section.

 The page editor type, and edit content will be determined by what content is provided.
 If non-empty `markdown` is provided, the page will be assumed as a markdown editor page (where permissions allow) and the HTML will be rendered from the markdown content.
-Otherwise, the provided `html` will be used as editor and display content.
+Otherwise, the provided `html` will be used as editor & display content.

 #### Image